carpentries-incubator/python-packaging-publishing/_episodes/04-environments-virtualenv.md

 ~~~
 {: .language-python}

 That should work, because we have the package installed on our system.
+If not,
+use a package you know you have installed, or install numpy.